-NOTIFICATION: A student will be notified in a conference with a CAHP administrator or program official (followed by a written memorandum) that they have been placed on probation.
+NOTIFICATION: A student will be notified in a conference with a program official (followed by a written memorandum) that they have been placed on probation.
 The conference and subsequent memoranda should indicate the reasons for probation and the plan recommended to the student for correction of deficiencies.